jccpalmer/docs/docker/deluge.md

 </details>

-4. However, since we have told Gluetun to be listening on port `8112`, you need to remove it from the Deluge container's Docker Compose.
+4. However, since we have told Gluetun to be listening on port `8112`, you need to remove it from the Deluge container's Docker Compose to avoid port conflicts.
 5. Further, you need to also link Deluge to Gluetun's network.
 So your Docker Compose code should look like the following.

   <details>